Pre-K Printable Fun

 New to toy rotation?

-Too many toys can be overwhelming to both you, and the children in your care.
-Toy rotation is the process of setting out a minimal amount of toys, while storing the rest and rotating them in an out of your space.
+Too many toys can overwhelm both you and the children in your care.
+Toy rotation is the process of displaying only a select few toys while storing the rest and rotating them periodically.
+This method offers many benefits, including:

 Creating a space for storage